 Skip to main content

-The peaqOS CLI wraps the SDK into a terminal surface for the most common machine flows: registering a machine, submitting events, querying credit ratings, and managing proxy-operator fleets.
-It’s the same on-chain path as the JS and Python SDKs, scripted.
+The peaqOS CLI wraps the into a terminal surface for the most common machine flows: registering a machine, submitting events, querying , managing fleets, and the full Scale loop — an , searching the catalogue, placing and confirming orders.
+It’s the same and orchestration path as the JS and Python SDKs, scripted.

 Install